Olink-Proteomics/frontend-interview-app/README.md

 ![img](design/mock2.png)

 Expanding another row should close the previously expanded details (max one open at a time) and the button marked with a cross should close the open detail.

+_NOTE_: The font shown in the images is not publicly available.
+Do not make too much effort to find a replacement.